MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 These insights are derived from data that is *already available* to people in the following places:

- * their Exchange Online mailbox
+* Their Exchange Online mailbox
- * their activity in OneDrive and SharePoint documents
+* Their activity in OneDrive and SharePoint documents
- * their chat and call history from Teams and from Skype for Business
+* Their chat and call history from Teams and from Skype for Business

 MyAnalytics simply applies some basic calculations and rules to make this data more actionable.
 Mailbox data is stored directly in each employee's Exchange Online mailbox.